 Bolivia and Peru suspended most COVID-19 restrictions.
 Still, delivery from ports is impacted as bordering countries have maintained closure of their land borders.

-Chile remains under a State of Emergency through March 2021.
-Sea logistics operations are not affected.
-All ports are in operation, but there is some congestion.
+In Chile ports are in operation, but there is some congestion.

 Guatemala, Honduras, Nicaragua, Costa Rica, and Panama report normal operations.